10 Tips to Improve Employee Engagement

 Let employees know their opinions are valued, but encourage them to look at things in terms of common goals among their team, department and company.
 When people focus on their different opinions rather than their common goals, anger creeps in.

-Keep conflict positive by encouraging employees to be inclusive of other people’s thoughts and opinions.
+Keep conflict constructive by encouraging employees to be inclusive of other people’s thoughts and opinions.
 When employees see they’re free to contribute to discussions, they feel supported by their co-workers, managers and top brass.

 5. Give Employees Autonomy